-Carlos Diaz, general partner of The Refiners, reveals the truth whether it is worth to go for new IT businesses to Silicon Valley, how to rise funding and what strategy is winning
+Carlos Diaz, the general partner of The Refiners, reveals the truth whether it is worth to go for new IT businesses to Silicon Valley, how to rise to fund and what strategy is winning

 Conquer the world or die

 Many IT startups that have global ambitious are wondering whether going to Silicon Valley is worth the trouble.
 Considering the fact that this is the center of IT industry, it is.
 And there are some reasons why.

 Unique product and big ambitions are not enough to go global.
 To scale up fast, the startup needs money, in fact, it needs millions of dollars.
 If you don’t have funding, they fail in global expansion is inevitable.
 Hence, the primary startup’s goal is to attract investors and mentors to business by all means.

 The US is the biggest IT market with the highest investments ($79B dollars per year).
 Many investors and business angels are based here.
 All of them are looking for unique products, so the chances to raise funding are much higher than everywhere.

 Silicon Valley is a huge network, where you can find investors.
 But you need someone who will introduce you to the investors.

 Although Silicon Valley is the most enabling environment for IT new projects, this is still the biggest cemetery of startups in the world.
 Many entrepreneurs come here with no money hoping that their idea will be enough to grow without definite business and action plan.
 As a result, they become one of 75% of companies that fail.